oss-ca/cloud-ca/README.md

-# cloud-ca
+# Cloud CA
-A self-rooted CA that lives in the cloud
+A Certification Authority that lives in the cloud